geosolutions-it/MapStore2/CONTRIBUTING.md

 All MapStore objects (i.e. components, plugins, actions, reducers etc) should be properly documented in their JS documentation, please follow the required **JSDoc** syntax looking at the online documentation available in the [JSDoc web site](http://usejsdoc.org/index.html) for more details.

-Each new feature/tool in MapStore needs to be documented also in the [User Guide](https://mapstore2.readthedocs.io/en/latest/user-guide/home-page/) in order to explain the involved functionalities and illustrate how it works.
+Each new feature/tool in MapStore should be documented also in the [User Guide](https://mapstore2.readthedocs.io/en/latest/user-guide/home-page/) in order to explain the involved functionalities and illustrate how it works.

 All new front-end technologies, development procedures, best practices and guidelinees on the involved components in MapStore need to be properly documented too: the [Developers Guide](https://mapstore2.readthedocs.io/en/latest/developer-guide/) must be kept up-to-date for this.